 To generate this report, enter a User on the report configuration page.
 In the Sub-task Inclusion drop-down list, choose which sub-tasks to include in the report:

 Here’s an example generated report:

-Version Workload Report in Jira
+Version Workload Report

 This report displays the current workload for a specific version within a project.
 You can see a list of unresolved issues assigned to each user, each user’s workload, and a summary of the total workload remaining for the version.

 Jira reports: built-in or custom?

 Jira has many built-in reports, and we’ve covered 15 of them.
 In addition, there are options to create custom reports, such as by using JQL, installing add-ons from the Atlassian Marketplace, and exporting Jira issues to spreadsheet apps to be analyzed there.

 Should you go with built-in or custom reports?